cloudflare/cloudflare-docs/content/d1/learning/debug-d1.md

 {{<Aside type="note" header="Reporting bugs during the public beta">}}

-D1 is in public beta and we welcome any bug reports or issues.
+D1 is in public beta and Cloudflare welcomes any bug reports or issues.

 {{</Aside>}}

 * To report bugs or request features, go to the [Cloudflare Community Forums](https://community.cloudflare.com/c/developers/d1/85).
 * To give feedback, go to the [D1 Discord channel](https://discord.com/invite/cloudflaredev).
-* If you are having issues with Wrangler, report issues in the [Wrangler GitHub repository](https://github.com/cloudflare/workers-sdk/issues/new/choose)."
+* If you are having issues with Wrangler, report issues in the [Wrangler GitHub repository](https://github.com/cloudflare/workers-sdk/issues/new/choose).

 You should include as much of the following in any bug report:

-* The ID of your database: use `wrangler d1 list` to match a database name to its ID.
+* The ID of your database.
+Use `wrangler d1 list` to match a database name to its ID.
-* The query, or queries, that you ran when you encountered an issue.
+* The query (or queries) you ran when you encountered an issue.
 Ensure you redact any personally identifying information (PII).
-* The Worker code that makes the query, including any calls to `.bind()` using the [client API](/d1/platform/client-api/).
+* The Worker code that makes the query, including any calls to `bind()` using the [client API](/d1/platform/client-api/).
 * The full error text, including the content of [`error.cause.message`](#handle-errors).

 ## Related resources